-NOTE: HUD has implemented Regulatory Changes to the Floodplain Management and Protection of Wetlands (Memo dated December 17, 2013 located in the Appendix).
+NOTE: HUD has implemented Regulatory Changes to the Floodplain Management and Protection of Wetlands (located in the Appendix).

 A) Prohibition on Construction of New Structures and Facilities in Coastal High Hazard Areas (V Zones) [24 CFR part 551(c)].

 Structures are defined by FEMA regulations at 44 CFR 9.4 to mean walled or roofed buildings, including mobile homes and gas or liquid storage tanks.
 Infrastructure includes roads, bridges, and utility lines.